 Figure 1.
-Photograph of the restoration area (25 April 2019).
+Photograph of the oceanward portion of the restoration area on 21 January 2020.

 Project Description

 The pilot project of approximately three acres aims to return a healthy and beautiful ecosystem to Santa Monica State Beach (Figure 2), which in turn, will help evaluate and address climate change issues for both humans and wildlife.
 This pilot project used low-lying sand fencing and native plant seeds to actively restore approximately two out of three acres of a highly impacted beach system (Figures 3, 4, 5, and 6).
 The third acre is comprised of the dry and wet sand shore-ward of the project area that remained ungroomed (passive restoration through not raking the sand), and the area immediately adjacent to the perimeter of the sand fence, which also remained ungroomed.